tefiros/keycloak-opa-authz-demo/README.md

 You can check this by going to `Realm settings` -> `Events`

-A new class has been added that listens to all events and, when a resource request is triggered, handles requests for protected resources within a client.
+A new class has been added that listens for all events, when a resource request or a new log in is triggered.
 This class queries OPA and checks the established policies.